ronomon/hash-table/README.md

 * The [CLOCK LRU eviction algorithm](https://en.wikipedia.org/wiki/Page_replacement_algorithm#Clock)
-is supported at an overhead of 2 bits per element, so that **the hash table can be used as a fast user space cache**.
+is supported at an overhead of 2 bits per element, so that **the hash table can be used as a fast user-space cache**.

 * Surprisingly, the implementation is **written in Javascript** to avoid the [100-200ns bridging cost](https://github.com/nodejs/abi-stable-node/issues/327)